Volkswagen ID.4 review

 Volkswagen ID.4: what would you like to read next?

-There’s no engine, but there’s no fake grille here either, as you might see on other all-electric cars (we’re looking at you, BMW iX3).
+And that’s about it for the front-end highlights.
 At the back, a wide lightbar mimics the similar element of the front of the car.

 The looks might not be to all tastes, but there's a good all-round EV underneath the ID 4's skin

 As for boot space, the Volkswagen ID4 offers 543 litres — ever so slightly more than the 510 litres in the BMW iX3’s boot.
-To keep with the Volkswagen Tiguan comparison, the ID4 doesn’t quite match its 615-litres, but given the size of the batteries underneath the floor in the ID4 it’s a fair effort.
+To keep with the Volkswagen Tiguan comparison, the ID4 doesn’t quite match its 615 litres, but given the size of the batteries underneath the floor in the ID4 it’s a fair effort.

 VW ID4 range and charging

-Pricing for the Volkswagen ID4 starts at £37,800 after the government’s plug-in car grant.
 Check out our deals on the VW ID4 here.

 It may be quite bulbous on the outside, but the benefit is that this translates into decent cabin space.